pushme-pullyou/pushme-pullyou.github.io/tootoo/README.md

 * To demonstrate that you can do many nice things with the GitHub API without having to use a server or a terminal window or localhost
 * To enable you to see what your peeps have been working on and playing with
 * Encourage you to edit any file on GitHub

-* Code written in pure and simple JavaScript
+* Code written in pure vanilla simple JavaScript
-* Few if any libraries or external dependencies
+* Few external dependencies
 * Easy enough to learn what's going on in a day or so